Arjun-G-Ravi/AI-Notes/02_Deep Learning/02_Deep Learning terminologies/03_Improve_NN_2.md

 # Gradient Descent with momentum
 The basic idea is to `compute an exponentially weighted average of your gradients, and then use that gradient to update your weights`.

-This is helpful if the gradient has to go slow in one direction and fast in the other.So, we can use a larger lr, and be fine with it.
+This is helpful if the gradient has to go slow in one direction and fast in the other, as it creates a kind of "momentum" from the previous weight update.
+So, we can use a larger lr, and be fine with it.
 It can be seen in the diagram below.

 ![Alt text](<Screenshot from 2023-10-12 21-11-00.png>)